amazon-ion/ion-docs/binary.md

 </pre>

 In the binary encoding, all Ion symbols are stored as integer _symbol IDs_ whose text values are provided by a symbol table.
-If the symbol ID is zero, then _L_ is zero and there are no length or symbol ID fields.
+If L is zero then the symbol ID is zero and the length and symbol ID fields are omitted.

 See [Ion Symbols](symbols.html) for more details about symbol representations and symbol tables.